mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 ## Compiling mender-artifact

-Compiling `mender-artifact` is only neccessary if you can not use the precompiled [mender-artifact binary for Linux](https://d25phv8h0wbwru.cloudfront.net/stable/tip/mender-artifact).
+Compiling `mender-artifact` is only necessary if you can not use the prebuilt [mender-artifact binary for Linux](https://d25phv8h0wbwru.cloudfront.net/stable/tip/mender-artifact).